Ameya-Labs/FBLA-Chapter-Management-Platform/README.md

 REACT_APP_APP_ID=9:2981238017:web:dj0293sl3989rbs92
 ```

 14. You can save and close the .env file.
-Return to the Firebase Console and click next so you see this.
+15. Return to the Firebase Console and click next so you see this.

 ![install-firebase-cli](./docs/install-firebase-cli.png)

-15. Open a terminal/cmd on your computer, navigate into the folder with your project, and run this code

-`npm install -g firebase-tools`

 16. Click next and skip the "Deploy to Firebase Hosting" section.
 Click the "Continue to console" blue button.